-Data on components directly purchased from suppliers and the distances traveled by these components to Siemens-Gamesa manufacturing plants, closely match the reality of a European average scenario.
+Data on components directly purchased from suppliers and the distances traveled by these components to Siemens-Gamesa manufacturing plants are real primary data, so that these distances closely match the reality of a European scenario.

 In addition, data on the distance traveled by the main components of the WTG to the wind farm, have been considered taken into account the European average wind farm location explained in section 2.2.1.